 Objective | To dissolve gas components into a liquid solvent. | To remove dissolved gases from a liquid stream. |

-Direction of Mass Transfer | From gas phase to liquid phase (gas dissolves into the liquid). | From liquid phase to gas phase (gas escapes from the liquid). |
+Direction of Mass Transfer | From gas phase to liquid phase (gas dissolves into the liquid). | Concentration gradient of the gas between the gas and liquid phases. |

 Typical Flow Setup | Gas enters from the bottom, liquid enters from the top (countercurrent). | Liquid enters from the top, stripping gas enters from the bottom (countercurrent). |

-Main Driving Force | The concentration gradient of the gas between gas and liquid phases. | The concentration gradient of the gas between liquid and gas phases. |
+Main Driving Force | Concentration gradient of the gas between the liquid and gas phases. | Flue gas desulfurization, natural gas purification, and environmental control. |

 Common Gases Removed | CO2, H2S, NH3, SO2, etc., are absorbed into liquids like water, amine solutions, or alkaline solutions. | Ammonia, volatile organic compounds (VOCs), and light hydrocarbons are stripped from liquids. |

-Common Applications | Flue gas desulfurization, natural gas purification, environmental control. | Water treatment, solvent recovery, petroleum refining. |
+Common Applications | Water treatment, solvent recovery, and petroleum refining. | Water treatment, solvent recovery, petroleum refining. |

 Conclusion

-By ensuring proper design, maintenance, and understanding of performance parameters, absorption towers can deliver significant environmental and economic benefits, though they also come with certain challenges such as operational complexity and maintenance requirements.
+Absorption towers play a critical role in various industrial processes, enabling efficient gas-liquid interactions for the removal or recovery of specific gases.
+Understanding the principles of absorption and stripping, along with the components and working mechanisms of these towers, is essential for optimizing performance and efficiency.
+While absorption focuses on capturing gases into a liquid, stripping is used to remove gases from liquids, and both processes are often employed together for greater operational effectiveness.
+By ensuring proper design, maintenance, and understanding of performance parameters, absorption towers can deliver significant environmental and economic benefits, though they also come with certain challenges, such as operational complexity and maintenance requirements.
 With their wide applications across industries like power generation, natural gas processing, and water treatment, absorption towers remain indispensable in both industrial and environmental management contexts.